 Therefore, the Data Collection related measurements are important factors that reflect the NWDAF Data Collection performance.
 Since the Data Source and the services used are different, the measurements related to different data sources need to be monitored respectively.

 By monitoring the number of subscriptions/notifications for Data Collection services in a period, the operators can know how often the NWDAF collects data from the same data source and the differences from different data sources .
 These measurements can be used to infer the performance of NWDAF on data collection.

+By monitoring the amount of data collected by the NWDAF from a specific data source over a period of time, the operators can know the total amount of data collected by the NWDAF from all data sources over a period of time, which reflects the NWDAF workload.
+The operators can also know whether the data collection from this specific data source is the primary factor influencing the workload of the NWDAF by comparing it with the total amount of data, so as to evaluate and optimize the entire NWDAF data collection.

+Moreover, according to TS 23.288 [2] clause 6.2.6, NWDAF is able to directly collect data from NFs or collect data via DCCF or an NWDAF hosting DCCF.
+Therefore, the case where NWDAF collects data via DCCF or an NWDAF hosting DCCF can also be considered.